 From 27 July, a new returns bin has been located near the entrance of the main Library (pictured above).
 You can return your books to the bin at any time.

-Library staff are working with the University on our restart plan, looking to ensure our services are recommenced, and buildings re-opened in the quickest, safest way possible
+Library staff continue to work on our re-start plans behind the scenes, looking to ensure our services are recommenced, and buildings re-opened in the quickest, safest way possible.

 We understand that access to Library spaces is key.
 Our buildings and facilities will reopen on a phased basis, but we can’t rush this process and the safety of our community must remain a priority.

-Opening hours, study space provision, and access requirements are all under review.
-Therefore, dates for re-opening are not yet available, but we’ll let you know as soon as we have more information.
+Opening hours, study space provision, and access requirements are all under review and more reopening dates will be posted here as soon as they are available.

 Greater access to the Library’s print collections